liyanboy74/gc9a01-esp-idf/readme.md

 ```

 If you succeed, it's time to go one layer higher!
-Try [Dispcolor](https://github.com/liyanboy74/dispcolor)
+Try [Dispcolor](https://github.com/liyanboy74/dispcolor).

+You can also use the [BMP24 to RGB565](https://github.com/liyanboy74/bmp24-to-rgb565) tools to convert and display images.